TYPES OF GLAUCOMA AND TREATMENT OPTIONS

 Somewhat uncommon in the United States, but much more common in Asian countries.
 Patients may complain of eye pain, headache, halos around lights and nausea.
 Definitive laser treatment for glaucoma is usually helpful for this condition.

 Associated with severe blunt trauma.
 This type of glaucoma results in higher intraocular pressure due to damage to the drainage portion of the eye (trabecular meshwork).
 Patients usually do not experience symptoms and it may take years to develop.
-Other types of glaucoma are less common, yet they can be detected by a thorough eye examination.
+Other types of glaucoma are less common, yet can be detected by a thorough eye examination.

 Requires monitoring eye pressure and measuring changes in the peripheral field.
 Control of glaucoma usually means that eye pressure is at an acceptable level and that there has been little or no loss of the visual field.
 Although there are many risk factors for developing glaucoma, control of eye pressure is the mainstay of therapy.
 Pressure may be controlled by eyedrops, oral medications, laser trabeculoplasty, laser iridotomy, trabeculectomy or shunt placement.